aimms/how-to/Articles/599/599-Integrating-Python-with-AIMMS.rst

     INFO:     Uvicorn running on http://:8000 (Press CTRL+C to quit)

 After this you can start the AIMMS App in AIMMS Developer.

-Navigate to page ``results``, and enter a phrase for which you want the toxicity to be tested.
+Navigate to page ``Results``, and enter a phrase for which you want the toxicity to be tested.
 Send it to the Python service by clicking on the two masks in the lower right of the screen.
 After a minute or so, the response should come back.

 Note that training takes place for every request made; there is no caching of the computed machine learning model built in yet.
-(Clearly one of our todo's).

 Deploying Python Services on AIMMS Cloud
 -----------------------------------------------------